jliu-ut/jliu-ut.github.io/_publications/research.md

 ## Work in Progress
 ### 5. The Value of Data Assets
+* Chapter 2 of the dissertation, data analysis completed
-### 6. Disclosing Data Assets
+### 6. Disclosing Data Assets: Evidence from a Pilot Regulation (with Xingchao Gao and Hai Lu)
+* Survey distribution and data collection in progress
-### 7. Using Cookies to Track Investors: Corporate Data Acquisition from Investors and Investor Communications
+### 7. Using Cookies to Track Investors: Collecting Data from Investors and Investor Communication
+(with Xijiang Su)
+* Data analysis in progress